Horse64/core.horse64.org/docs/Language Specs/Concurrency Model.md

 Any later call cannot be a nested inline call inside a bigger expression.
-It needs to be a standalone call statement, or right-hand to a variable definition or simple assignment to a local variable.
+It needs to be a standalone call statement, or right-hand to a variable definition, or right-hand to simple assignment to a local variable.
 A `later ignore` call's return value must be ignored.
 Examples: